 - Additional parking spaces are being created; roadways are being finished and landscaping is being done across the site.

-Services and programs inside the new patient tower
+Services and programs inside the west wing

 - An Emergency Department almost double the size of the existing space;